rjkroege/edwood/README.md

 serve as drop-in replacement for Plan9 Port Acme.
 (But probably with different bugs.)
 Please file issues if Acme client apps don't work with Acme or if your favourite Acme feature doesn't work.

-*Currently continuous builder is not working...
-I'm working on it.*

 # Roadmap